 Trust us, if any of the girls catch you trying to take a sneaky snap, there’s a good chance they will come out from behind their window, grab your phone and drown it in the nearby canal to teach you a lesson.

 All too often travelers only plan enough time on their Netherlands itinerary to explore Amsterdam.
-But beyond the smoke and red lights there are a number of nearby cities filled to the brim with traditional Dutch charm, many less than an hour's distance from the capital.
+But beyond this deservedly famous city, there are a number of other cities filled to the brim with traditional Dutch charm, many less than an hour's distance from the capital.